discount-cactus/LVDC-Remake/README.md

 # LVDC-Remake
-Reverse Engineering the LVDC flight computer to the Saturn V rocket from the 1960's.
+Goal: Build an equivalent of the flight computer to the Saturn V rocket from the 1960's.

 From: October 9th, 2022 - Present

+<em>DISCLAIMER: This repo does NOT include schematics, board layouts or fabrication files for any of the boards that make up the project.
+The purpose of this repo is to share a breif insight to the progress of the project.
+Some small pieces of the project are provided, but are merely for educational purposes.</em>

 ### Input Interface